Student Support Team

 Dr Nadia Tuzi (Senior Academic Tutor)

 I studied Biology at Napier in Edinburgh when it was a college.
 I went on to do my MSc in General Biochemistry at King's College, University of London and then a PhD in London at the Imperial Cancer Research Fund (which became part of Cancer Research UK).
 My PhD involved studying type I receptor tyrosine kinases.
 Upon completing my PhD I went on to become a post-doctoral, then a senior post-doctoral, research scientist at the Institute for Animal Health in Edinburgh before setting up my lab there.
 My research group was involved in investigating the Transmissible Spongiform Encephalopathies, also known as TSEs or prion diseases, such as Bovine Spongiform Encephalopathy (BSE) and Creutzfeldt-Jakob disease (CJD).
-I moved to my current post in 2007 and now have several roles including being the Senior Academic Tutor, a Personal Tutor, the leader of the BTO Student Support Team and the Associate Director of Teaching for Student Experience.
+I moved to my current post in 2007 and now have several roles including being the Senior Academic Tutor, the leader of the BTO Student Support Team and the Associate Director of Teaching for Student Experience.

-Dr Abby Cabrelli
+Dr Abby Cabrelli (Student Support Tutor)

 My background is in ecology with a particular focus on understanding the consequences of disturbance on species and ecosystems.
 Before joining the BTO Student Support team, I worked in the Department of Geosciences as part of a research team investigating the responses of tropical savannas to fire, and for my PhD, I investigated the impacts of climate change on Australia’s reptiles.

 Aga Biel (Student Adviser)